 Cost of inventories sold represents the net cost of food, beverage and other inventories sold at Recipe's corporate restaurants.
-Cost of inventories sold and cost of labour is impacted by the number of corporate restaurants, fluctuations in the volume of inventories sold, food prices, provincial minimum wage increases, and Recipe's ability to manage input costs at the restaurant level.
-The Company mitigates cost inflation risks by locking in prices through short-term contracts and advance purchase agreements and by implementing cost saving measures.
+Cost of inventories sold and cost of labour is impacted by the number of corporate restaurants, fluctuations in the volume of inventories sold, food prices, provincial minimum wage increases, labour shortages and Recipe's ability to manage input costs at the restaurant level.
+The Company mitigates cost inflation risks by locking in prices on certain short-term contracts and advance purchase agreements and by implementing cost saving measures.
+The Company has also recruited under the Temporary Foreign Worker Program to hire additional employees and help mitigate labour shortages.